SmartGuppy/blog.smartguppy.com/_posts/2020-06-06-will-having-a-mental-disorder-affect-my-job-prospects.md

   Here, OwlCove's writer Jaden Ong has compiled useful information for those wondering about mental health and future careers.
 share: true
+Title: Will having a mental disorder affect my job prospects?
 ---
 ## Will having a mental disorder affect my job prospects?
 And other common questions on mental health